Accessibility Tools

 How many treatments are needed?

-For many disorders, 1 treatment will last for years.
+For many disorders, one treatment will last for years.
 In some cases, treatment must be repeated more often.

 How long does it take for treatment to work?